-In March 2020, New Jersey Governor Murphy declared a Public Health Emergency and State of Emergency for the State of New Jersey.
-Since that declaration, the NJBPU and RECO have worked to mitigate the potential impact of the COVID-19 pandemic on RECO, its customers and other stakeholders.
+In March 2020, New Jersey Governor Murphy declared a Public Health Emergency and State of Emergency for the State of NJ.
+In June 2021, the Governor ended the emergency declaration.
+As a result of the emergency declaration, and due to economic conditions, the NJBPU and RECO have worked to mitigate the potential impact of the COVID-19 pandemic on RECO, its customers and other stakeholders.
 In March 2020, RECO began suspending late payment charges, terminations for non-payment, and no access fees during the COVID-19 pandemic.
-The suspension of these fees is not expected to be material.
+The suspension of these fees continued through July 31, 2021 and are not material.

-In July 2020, the NJBPU authorized RECO and other New Jersey utilities to create a COVID-19-related regulatory asset by deferring prudently incurred incremental costs related to the COVID-19 pandemic beginning on March 9, 2020, and through the later of September 30, 2021, or 60 days after the emergency declaration is no longer in effect.
-RECO deferred net incremental COVID-19 related costs of \$0.5 million through December 31, 2020.
+In July 2020, the NJBPU authorized RECO and other NJ utilities to create a COVID-19-related regulatory asset by deferring prudently incurred incremental costs related to the COVID-19 pandemic beginning on March 9, 2020, and has extended such deferrals through December 31, 2022.
+RECO deferred net incremental COVID-19 related costs of \$0.9 million through December 31, 2021.